 Never EVER drop an empty barbell and always use bumper plates when deadlifting.
 Bumper plates look like the below picture where you will see bumper plates on my barbell.

 Okay!
 Now that our housekeeping announcements are over, let’s move on to form and cues, shall we?

 Put the bar on the floor in front of you.
 And, if your gym has the option of male Olympic bars or female Olympic bars, choose accordingly.
 There is absolutely ZERO shame in using a female bar.
-It is made for females with their scientifically designed grip and length of bar.
+It is made for females with scientifically designed grip and length of bar.

 Put the bar with appropriate weight on each end.
 Start lighter and work your way up!
 Remember that ‘lighter’ is relative to each and every person.